Powering the micro:bit via USB, 3V ring and battery

 The KL26 datasheetV1 section 3.8.2, Table 30.
 “USB VREG electrical specifications” indicates the maximum current from the regulated supply is 120mA.
-Some of this current is required to run on-board devices, such as the KL26 itself, the nRF51 application processor, the motion sensor, and the LED display.
+Some of this current is required to run on-board devices, such as the KL26 itself, the nRF application processor, the motion sensor, and the LED display.
 When Bluetooth is enabled, the current consumption of the nRF increases slightly.
-You should budget your current requirements for anything you attach to the micro:bit to not exceed about 90mA to give enough safe headroom for worst case with all on board peripherals in use.
+You should budget your current requirements for anything you attach to the micro:bit V1 to not exceed about 90mA to give enough safe headroom for worst case with all on-board peripherals in use.

 This means that if you require more than 90mA from the edge connector, (e.g. driving lots of NeoPixels or a small motor) these should have power supplied to them externally.
 You can back-power the micro:bit via its 3V pad, but please be sure to use a properly regulated supply and a protection diode, as explained below, so that your micro:bit always has a supply within the operating range of all the on-board peripherals and the supplies are not able to power each other.